A time line for the book of Acts

 The apostles appointed seven men to oversee the distribution of food to the poor.
 Stephen was stoned for his faith in Christ and the church was persecuted and scattered.

 Philip was the first missionary in Judea and Samaria.
-The Pharisee Saul had a dramatic conversion and started preaching about Jesus instead of persecuting Christians.
-His name was changed to Paul.
+The Pharisee Saul (whose Roman name was Paul, Acts 13:9) had a dramatic conversion and started preaching about Jesus instead of persecuting Christians.

 Peter preached in Judea and Samaria.
 He was given a vision to show him that the gospel was going out to Gentiles as well as Jews.
 And when they decided to follow Jesus, the Gentile household of Cornelius received the Holy Spirit (like on the day of Pentecost).
 Later a meeting was held at Jerusalem to decide whether the Gentile believers had to keep the law of Moses like Jews.
 They agreed that it was God’s will that the church was for all nationalities and not just Jews.